EKarton/Google-Photos-Drive/README.md

 2. Next, create an OAuth2 client from Google Cloud for free by following the doc [here]()

-3. Add your client ID, client secrets, and the client redirect uri in a `.env` file like this:
+3. Then, create a `.env` file in the root of this project, and add your client ID, client secrets, and the client redirect uri the file like this:

     ```.env
     NG_APP_GOOGLE_CLIENT_ID=<Your Google OAuth2 Client ID>